 A Final Note on Size: Keep in mind that the number of people a grill can feed is highly subjective and will vary from person to person based on what you like to cook and how you like to cook it.
 The experts at BBQGuys also assign a burger count to each gas grill, which is useful when envisioning the maximum number of people a grill can feed in one go.

 Choose Your Class

-To make our industry-leading selection of gas grills easier to navigate, we sorted every model into 1 of 4 clearly defined classes — Luxury, Premium, Practical, and Economy.
+To make our industry-leading selection of gas grills easier to navigate, we sorted every model into 1 of 4 clearly defined classes — Luxury, Premium, Practical, and Entry-Level.
 Each class reflects a grill’s quality, features, and performance so you can get right to the BBQ grills that have everything you’re looking for.
 Choosing the right gas grill class for your needs is crucial for narrowing your search and taking the next step toward completing your backyard.
-Full disclosure: BBQGuys almost exclusively carries grills from the top 3 classes (you'll see why below).

 Luxury Gas Grills